Vidito/SpeechToText/README.md

 # SpeechToText
-A Simple Speech To Text App for transcription
+A Simple Speech To Text Python GUI using **PySimpleGUI** for transcription